azika95/terraform-projects/README.md

 # terraform-project to create RDS
 # Will create clustered RDS
-# In different inv and each in different regions.
+# In different env and each in different regions.